-Floor installers (all major companies) will not give you a warranty or simply won’t do your project if you haven’t had the Dust-Free Concrete Grinder come in to clean up your concrete slab as they won’t be able to give you a warranty on installing your new flooring system.
-Dust-Free Concrete Grinding is necessary to remove any glue residue and to level your floor to enable a clean installation of your new flooring system.
+Floor installers and (all major companies) will not give you any form of warranty or simply won’t do your project if you haven’t done the correct Floor preparation.
+It should be noted that the manufacturer will also not give you any form of warranty as you have not followed the correct guidelines.
+Concrete Grinding is also necessary to remove any form of residues on your concrete slab and to level your floor to enable a clean installation of your new flooring system.

-If you “skip” the process of “Floor preparation” by not doing concrete grinding companies have the right to NOT give you any warranty on the installation of their flooring system that they have installed.
-So if it fails within even 7 days, its YOUR issue and not there’s and you will NOT get a refund / free repair/replacement or anything like that so you could end up wasting tens of thousands of dollars purchasing and installing your new flooring system, only to have it fail within a short period of time because you chose to skip the Concrete Grinding or Floor Leveling (also known as Floor preparation) process.
-THIS is why “Floor preparation” is so important.
+If you “skip” the process of “Floor Preparation” by not doing concrete grinding companies have the right to NOT give you any warranty on the installation of their flooring system that they have installed.
+So if it fails within even 7 days, it is YOUR issue and not there’s and you will NOT get a refund, free repair, or replacement.
+So you could end up wasting tens of thousands of dollars purchasing and installing your new flooring system, only to have it fail within a short period of time because you chose to skip the Concrete Grinding or Floor Leveling (also known as Floor Preparation) process.
+This is why “Floor Preparation” is so important.

 The team we provide for you are experts in their field at removing floor coverings, adhesives, and compounds that make the surface uneven and difficult to reinstall a new underlay or flooring system too.

 Our service is designed to provide a completely smooth and clean surface for our customers to do what they want.
 Our friendly team of experts is ready to assess your situation and consult with you on the best way to proceed with your Concrete Grinding project.

 New concrete slabs are laid to Australian standards which specify a 10mm maximum tolerance within any room and a 20mm maximum tolerance over the entire building footprint.